 We love Charles Rennie Mackintosh here at The Lighthouse!
-Mackintosh would be turning 148 next week if he was still alive.
-To celebrate his birthday we’ve created this blog with 24 interesting facts about his incredible work and life:
+This year, 2018 marks the 150th Anniversary of his birth.
+To celebrate we’ve updated this blog with more interesting facts about his incredible work and life:

 2. Mackintosh designed the tower here at The Lighthouse in 1893 while working as a junior draughtsman in the architectural practice of Honeyman and Keppie, it was completed in 1895.